Cory Stone

 Cory Stone (born March 6, 1972) is an American gridiron football coach and former player.
 He is the defensive coordinator and defensive line coach for Central State University, positions he has held since 2022.
 He has worked as an assistant coach with the Toronto Argonauts of the Canadian Football League (CFL).
 Stone coached the Argonauts to a victory in the 100th Grey Cup in 2012.
 He played college football at the University of Tennessee from 1992 to 1994 and professionally in the Arena Football League from 1996 to 2005.
 Stone has coached in the Arena Football League for the Bakersfield Blitz, Rio Grande Valley Dorados, and Milwaukee Iron.
 He has coached college football at Clark Atlanta University.

-Early years
+Early life

 Stone played high school football for and graduated from Central High School in Memphis, Tennessee.
 Attended The University of Tennessee, Knoxville.

 College career

 Stone attended the University of Tennessee, where he was a two-year letterman (1992–1994).
 During his time as a defensive end and defensive tackle, he played in the 1993 Hall of Fame Bowl, 1994 Florida Citrus Bowl, and the 1994 Gator Bowl.